cs4rl/editorial-and-production/editorial-guide.md

 1. The text should have a headline summary that briefly outlines the content of the section (max.
 30 words).

-1. For each introduction author submit a name and title and e-mail address.
+1. For each introduction author submit a name, department and institution, and ORCID iD.
+But not job title.
+See example https://write.handbuch.io/document/465

+1. Article DOI line.
+Add as Article DOI: 10.25815/f360-s580 | You can retrieve DOIs from the article page plan Google spreadsheet. https://docs.google.com/spreadsheets/d/1cPhzMjs3otETY_jHPOa43TWs4IaGgIllmHa1SpcGsVY/edit#gid=0

 1. Please divide the text into sections, with: